hotosm/fmtm/INSTALL.md

 > <http://fmtm.localhost:7050,http://some.other.domain>
 >
 > Note: It is possible to generate the auth pub/priv key manually using:
-> openssl genrsa -out fmtm-private.pem 4096
+> openssl genrsa -out field-tm-private.pem 4096
-> openssl rsa -in fmtm-private.pem -pubout -out fmtm-private.pem
+> openssl rsa -in field-tm-private.pem -pubout -out field-tm-private.pem

 ### Start the API with Docker

-This is the easiest way to get started with FMTM.
+This is the easiest way to get started with Field-TM.

 Docker runs each service inside **containers**, fully isolated from your host operating system.

 #### Select the install type

-Determine the what type of FMTM install you would like:
+Determine the what type of Field-TM install you would like:

 ```text
 main - the latest production